 Students in this program will develop and synthesize skills including draping, flat patterning, tailoring, costume history, fabric dyeing painting and manipulation, millinery, costume management, and design while exploring related fields of personal interest.
 These skills will allow the student to become the flexible and collaborative individuals who organize and create clothing and accessories for use in theatrical, film, television, and non-traditional applications.
 Classroom projects are complemented with practical production experience.

-This program allows the student to cultivate skills in the areas of design for the performing arts, from traditional live theatre to film, television, industrial presentations, educational programs and interactive computer programs.
-The program’s five focal areas are scenery, costumes, lighting, sound and media design.
-A student must concentrate in one area of these components (exceptionally experienced students may be able to concentrate in two); however, students achieve a familiarity in all four design areas.
+This program allows the student to cultivate ideas and skills in the areas of design for the performing arts, from traditional live theatre to film, television, industrial presentations, educational programs and interactive computer programs.
+The program’s five focal areas are Scenery, Costumes, Lighting, Sound, and Video and Media Design.
+A student must concentrate in one area of these components; however, students achieve a familiarity in all design areas.
 Courses in theatre history, criticism and theory provide a foundation for the training, and classroom projects are complemented with practical production experience.

 This program emphasizes both analysis and execution.
 Courses in directing enhance the student’s own ability and experience by providing opportunities for the practical application of classroom ideas.
 Four professional faculty directors provide a broad spectrum of response to the work.
 The School of Drama does not support one particular kind of theatre or one specific way of working; rather, we encourage the students to consider many theories and techniques and to develop individual styles based on their own distinctive creativity and integrity.